qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 Graph analysis
 ==============

-Networks analysis is used to find answers on two questions: which vertices are connected and how to find a shortest path.
-To solve this problems network analysis library provides Dijkstra's algorithm.
+Networks analysis is used to find answers to two questions: which vertexes are connected and how to find a shortest path.
+To solve these problems the network analysis library provides Dijkstra's algorithm.

-Dijkstra's algorithm finds the best route from one of the vertices of the graph to all the others and the values of the optimization parameters.
+Dijkstra's algorithm finds the shortest route from one of the vertexes of the graph to all the others and the values of the optimization parameters.
-The results can be represented as shortest path tree.
+The results can be represented as a shortest path tree.

-The shortest path tree is as oriented weighted graph (or more precisely --- tree) with the following properties:
+The shortest path tree is a directed weighted graph (or more precisely --- tree) with the following properties:

-* only one vertex have no incoming edges — the root of the tree
+* only one vertex has no incoming edges — the root of the tree
-* all other vertices have only one incoming edge
+* all other vertexes have only one incoming edge
-* if vertex B is reachable from vertex A, then path from A to B is single available path and it is optimal (shortest) on this graph
+* if vertex B is reachable from vertex A, then the path from A to B is the single available path and it is optimal (shortest) on this graph

-To get shortest path tree use methods Use methods :func:`shortestTree` and :func:`dijkstra` of `QgsGraphAnalyzer <http://qgis.org/api/api/classQgsGraphAnalyzer.html>`_ class.
+To get the shortest path tree use the methods :func:`shortestTree` and :func:`dijkstra` of `QgsGraphAnalyzer <http://qgis.org/api/api/classQgsGraphAnalyzer.html>`_ class.
 It is recommended to use method :func:`dijkstra` because it works faster and uses memory more efficiently.

 The :func:`shortestTree` method is useful when you want to walk around the shortest path tree.
-It always creates new graph object (QgsGraph) and accepts three variables:
+It always creates a new graph object (QgsGraph) and accepts three variables:

 * source --- input graph